Preparing for Accreditation Visits

 Annual workshop helps universities with accreditation process

-The IIE Accreditation Advisory Council again will sponsor a workshop at Annual Conference & Expo 2014 to help industrial engineering and industrial engineering technology department chairs and assessment coordinators prepare for upcoming ABET accreditation visits.
-It will focus on assembling documentation and making arrangements in advance of an accreditation visit, with a specific emphasis on industrial engineering program criteria.
+The IIE Accreditation Advisory Council again will sponsor a workshop at the IIE Annual Conference & Expo to help industrial engineering and industrial engineering technology department chairs and assessment coordinators prepare for upcoming ABET accreditation visits.
+The session will focus on assembling documentation and making arrangements in advance of an accreditation visit, with a specific emphasis on industrial engineering program criteria.

 The session can accommodate up to 50 people, and pre-registration is required.
 To pre-register, email Bonnie Cameron at email@example.com.